 Over the past several years, the number of The Seattle School students with children has increased dramatically.
-Given the specific realities of being a student with children while also utilizing transit options, The Seattle School seeks to assist students navigate these realities as they seek to successfully complete a degree at The Seattle School.
-Thus, the following policy has been created to help give clarity to how The Seattle School seeks to be a hospitable place for parents/caregivers and their children.
+Given the specific realities of being a student with children while also utilizing transit options, The Seattle School seeks to assist students in navigating these realities as they seek to successfully complete a degree at The Seattle School.
+Thus, the following policy helps give clarity to how The Seattle School seeks to be a hospitable place for parents/caregivers and their children.